Five Days in theMt. Diablo Region

 After enjoying the great outdoors, reward yourself with some retail therapy at the San Francisco Premium Outlets in Livermore.
 Shopping makes everyone hungry so pop across the street and make way for dumplings at a number of authentic restaurants at Pacific Pearl.

 “Wine” down with some wine tasting at Ruby Hill Winery in Pleasanton.
-Their history goes way back to the 1800’s, before Prohibition!
-With 55 tasting rooms on Livermore Valley’s Wine Trail, including the popular wine blending experience at Wente Vineyards, you’ll want to check out as many as you can in California’s original wine country!
+Their history goes way back to the 1800s, before Prohibition!
+With 50+ tasting rooms on Livermore Valley’s Wine Trail, you’ll want to check out as many as you can in California’s original wine country!

 Finish off your weekend with an exquisite dining experience at Sabio on Main.
-This spectacular farm to fork tapas restaurant is located in historic Downtown Pleasanton.
-Afterwards, how about a little something for the road from the famous Meadowlark Dairy Drive-Thru, one of the Tri-Valley Ice Cream Trail’s most popular stops.
-Treat yourself to a soft serve cone without even getting out of the car!
+This Michelin-rated farm-to-fork restaurant is located in historic Downtown Pleasanton.
+Afterward, how about a little something for the road from the famous Meadowlark Dairy Drive-Thru, one of the Tri-Valley Ice Cream Trail’s most popular stops.
+Treat yourself to a soft-serve cone without even getting out of the car!

 Wave goodbye to the beautiful Tri-Valley!
 We look forward to seeing you again soon!